Automated investigation and response (AIR) in Office 365

 - Phish detected post-delivery ZAP (Phish ZAP)

-Phase 1 also includes manual e-mail investigations (using Threat Explorer).
+Phase 1 also includes support for manual e-mail investigations (using Threat Explorer).

 Playbooks include investigation and recommendations